hagaakihiro/VirtualCT/README.md

 This project provides a virtual fan CT system with an elementary information for objects.
 This is composed of two basic codes,

 1. material based forward projection algorithm (MBFPA),
 2. Fltered back projection (FBP).

 The former includes the simple beam-hardening correction algorithm as well as the signal noise model.

 Plese cite the following papars for use.

 Ref: Akihiro Haga, et al., Radiation Oncology, v9, 2014
 Ref: Kai-Wen Li, et al., Br J Radiol, 2021
 Ref: Kai-Wen Li, et al., Physica Medica, v89, p182, 2021

-Ref: Daiyu Fujiwara, et al., ***
+Ref: Daiyu Fujiwara, et al., in preparation

-{\bf GPU version is not free, but can be distributed for some specific boards.
-Plase contact us by e-mail.}
+**GPU version is not free, but can be distributed for some specific GPU boards.
+Contact us by e-mail.**

 ## 1: For use of material based forward projection algorithm (MBFPA) code